What Does Dopamine Do?

 Your body has five different dopamine receptors.
 We’ll consider two of them here: DRD1 and DRD2.
 Both are abundant on the outsides of dopamine-sensitive neurons in the central nervous system and activate a dopamine signal cascade inside a neuron when they bind to dopamine.

 Many of your brain’s dopamine receptors are in the striatum, a region that governs motivation and motor learning.
 This region is a large part of your motivation and reward center.
 Dopamine in this area can cause reward-seeking loops, motivating you to repeat pleasurable activities.
-Something as small as checking social media and seeing how many people engaged with your post causes a small surge of dopamine, which leads us to do it again and again.
+Something as small as checking social media and seeing how many people engaged with your post causes a small surge of dopamine, which leads you to do it again and again.

 What Happens When Dopamine Signaling Goes Awry?